JEMcats-Software/VideoSnatcher/README.md

 VideoSnatcher by JEMcats-Software allows for you to download videos from Youtube and similer platforms.

 ## To-Do List
+- [ ] Audio Extraction For Video Only Instances
 - [ ] Fix The Problems Of Youtube Outputs (m4a's work best)
 - [ ] Add Dark Mode
 - [ ] Add Windows Support